The Pennsylvania State University, University Park Campus, June 1 – 6, 2018

 - Four 90-min presentations on “test cases” presented by JoAnne Stubbe (Massachusetts Institute of Technology), Frank Neese (Max Planck Institute for Chemical Energy Conversion, Germany ), Lance Seefeldt (Utah State University), and Michael Green (University of California, Irvine); these talks are a joint session with the 2018 Frontiers in Metallobiochemistry Symposium on June 6, 2018.

-The following scientists and many members of their groups have tentatively agreed to participate: Jeff Agar (Northeastern University), Eckhard Bill (Max-Planck Institute for Chemical Energy Conversion), Amie Boal (Pennsylvania State University), Marty Bollinger (Pennsylvania State University), Squire Booker (Pennsylvania State University), Sarah Bowman (Hauptman-Woodward Institute), Kara Bren (University of Rochester), Wei-chen Chang (North Carolina State University), Joseph Cotruvo (Pennsylvania State University), Candace Davison (Pennsylvania State University), Serena DeBeer (Max-Planck Institute for Chemical Energy Conversion), Oliver Einsle (Freiburg University), Sean Elliott (Boston University), John Gerlt (University of Illinois), Frank Neese (Max-Planck Institute for Chemical Energy Conversion), John Golbeck (Pennsylvania State University), Yisong (Alex) Guo (Carnegie Mellon University), Jesse Kleingardner (Messiah College), Carsten Krebs (Pennsylvania State University), Nicolai Lehnert (University of Michigan), Tapas Mal (Pennsylvania State University), Megan Matthews (University of Pennsylvania), Frank Neese (Max-Planck Institute for Chemical Energy Conversion), Carlos Pacheco (Pennsylvania State University), Maria-Eirini Pandelia (Brandeis University), Christopher Pollock (CHESS, Cornell University), Denis Proshlyakov (Michigan State University), Hannah Shafaat (Ohio State University), Alexey Silakov (Pennsylvania State University), Troy Stich (University of California, Davis), Stefan Stoll (University of Washington), Bennett Streit (Montana State University), Art van der Est (Brock University), and Dean Wilcox (Dartmouth College).
+The following scientists and many members of their groups have tentatively agreed to participate: Jeff Agar (Northeastern University), Eckhard Bill (Max-Planck Institute for Chemical Energy Conversion), Amie Boal (Pennsylvania State University), Marty Bollinger (Pennsylvania State University), Squire Booker (Pennsylvania State University), Sarah Bowman (Hauptman-Woodward Institute), Kara Bren (University of Rochester), Wei-chen Chang (North Carolina State University), Joseph Cotruvo (Pennsylvania State University), Candace Davison (Pennsylvania State University), Serena DeBeer (Max-Planck Institute for Chemical Energy Conversion), Oliver Einsle (Freiburg University), Sean Elliott (Boston University), John Gerlt (University of Illinois), John Golbeck (Pennsylvania State University), Yisong (Alex) Guo (Carnegie Mellon University), Jesse Kleingardner (Messiah College), Carsten Krebs (Pennsylvania State University), Nicolai Lehnert (University of Michigan), Tapas Mal (Pennsylvania State University), Frank Neese (Max-Planck Institute for Coal Research), Carlos Pacheco (Pennsylvania State University), Maria-Eirini Pandelia (Brandeis University), Christopher Pollock (CHESS, Cornell University), Denis Proshlyakov (Michigan State University), Hannah Shafaat (Ohio State University), Alexey Silakov (Pennsylvania State University), Troy Stich (University of California, Davis), Stefan Stoll (University of Washington), Bennett Streit (Montana State University), Art van der Est (Brock University), and Dean Wilcox (Dartmouth College).